erikvanmechelen/wind/manuscript/28openings.md

 Don’t be too eager to collect Belgium in 1901.
 But if you can steamroll to six and beyond against weak opponents, that's fine as well.

 I am generally happy to own it, but only if I also have a partnership established with either of England or Germany.

+## GERMANY

+A central power with a lot to do and a lot to play for.
+With neighbors in France, England, Russia, Italy, and Austria, the German diplomat will be speaking with all other players for most of the game.

+At least until they are eliminated.

+1901

+By numerics, Germany has a comparable range of openings to Russia, but a review of its early game advantages, priorities, and relationships narrows the German's focus.

+Like France and England, Germany will have to take a stance with regard to Belgium's future.
+With France, Burgundy will likely be discussed.
+With Russia, Sweden and the Baltic.

+BEYOND 1902

+To be at the helm of Germany is an exciting treat for most keen diplomats.
+You begin the game with the all important center: Munich.
+Routes to strong mid-game position are several, through Scandinavia, across the North Sea to England, and even into the heart of France.
+Keep the East balanced long enough and when you turn your sights in that direction, the remaining powers may not be able to stop your advance.

+ERIK’S CHOICE

+One of my favorite continuations of the Danish Blitzkrieg is the Jutland Gambit:

+F Den-SKA
+A Kie-Den
+A Ruh-Hol

+This gives Germany two builds (likely F Kie and A Mun) and a good game in either Scandinavia or in tandem with the French against England.

 ## Dutch, Burgundy Variation (Germany)